wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/portal-custom-web/includes/1-introduction.md

 Rewrite templates offer limited customizations.
 Liquid template language can be used as part of the content or inside content snippets but the page layout and behavior are predefined.

 Web Templates, on the other hand, are entirely template-based and use Liquid to define how the content is rendered.
-Templates are very flexible.
+Templates are flexible.
 A template can include other templates for parts of the content.
 A template can also be based on another template, extending the base functionality.
 The real power of web templates comes from the ability to contain Liquid code that adds processing capabilities to the static content, including access to Common Data Service data.

 > [!TIP]
 > Web Templates can also contain HTML, CSS and JavaScript